 You were the last to arrive, after a nightmare journey

 Of madding crowds, missed planes, lost bags, and Bill’s pain:

-Chaos triggered by terror threats, fuelled by insecurity, .
+Chaos triggered by terror threats, fueled by insecurity, .

 But there you were, with all your families, together in place and time.

 Against all odds of other needs, demands and fate’s happenstance.

 What hubris it was to plan and celebrate that point in time together.

 The journey meanders on and getting ‘there’ was only ‘then’.